Guess what we did??

 Whatever you want to learn, whatever there is to teach, it starts with history!

 With a subscription to This Week in History, each day’s resources are an adventure in math, science, language skills, geography, current events, the arts and so on – all tied to events in history.

-For just $15 per month, you have the world of learning available to help you lead and inspire your students to explore, learn and and excel!
+For just the price of a single date night, you have the world of learning available to help you lead and inspire your students to explore, learn and and excel!
 The whole year’s archive can be accessed by subscribers at any time.

 - relieves fear, stress and burnout

 - fills in the gaps